KarkAngelo114/SimpliPy_ML/README.md

 ## Library overview:

 SimpliPy_ML is a python library designed to allow anyone to train and build their model without extensive programming.
-Built on top of famous libraries for machine learning, the Tensorflow and Keras, and fom the name itself,it implies "Simplify machine learning in Python".
+Built on top of famous libraries for machine learning, the Tensorflow and Keras, and from the name itself, it implies "Simplify machine learning in Python".
 Unlike when working, example in tensorflow and/or keras for a CNN model, developers typically code everything even using the library or framework.
 SimpliPy_ML does make things "simple" implementation and creating your own model.
 With its own utilities to get and load datasets, training, building, and exporting, SimpliPy_ML will make it easier for you in just few line of syntax since